Warnings for ice covers the region as Shropshire residents urged to take care following Storm Goretti snowfall

 The highest rainfall total was recorded in Cornwall, with 61.8mm at Colliford Dam, followed by 57mm at Ddolwen Bridge, Dyfed, and 54mm at White Barrow in Devon.

-A yellow warning for snow and ice is in place until 3pm on Saturday, with further snowfall possible across parts of northern England and much of Scotland, while a widespread risk of ice is expected to cause disruption.
+A yellow warning for snow and ice covering Scotland and the north of England lis in place until 3pm on Saturday, with further snowfall possible across parts of northern England and much of Scotland, while widespread risk of ice is expected to cause disruption.

 It added: "Partially thawed snow during Friday will likely freeze overnight as temperatures fall below freezing, leading to a widespread ice risk.